 As your customers’ needs change, your marketing efforts should adjust accordingly.
 It’s best-practice to continually return to the marketing funnel and revise your marketing strategy, need be, to remain relevant and engaging within your target audience.

 Let’s run through each step of the marketing funnel in detail.

 The awareness phase is where you draw in potential customers who are not yet familiar with your brand and its products or services.

-Think of it like casting a wide net wherein you put yourself out there and see who bites.
+Think of this as a lead generation strategy where you cast a wide net and see who bites.
 Your ‘net’, so to speak, can take many forms, with all efforts leading towards the common goal of showcasing your brand to a wide audience and attempting to build trust.

 As touched on above, building trust is a fundamental part of gaining new customers.
 It helps them ease into the idea of buying from you.
 After all, anybody who shells out money for a product or service can’t ever be sure they will get their money’s worth.

 The awareness phase is about showing potential customers your brand is worth every penny.

 So, how do you cast this net and build trust?
 Here are a few ideas to help you get started:

 - Create content that adds value. his can take the form of engaging blog posts, infographics, white papers, e-books, and more.
 Of course, skew this content towards your target audience and make sure to include captivating call-to-actions (CTAs) throughout to influence your readers to click to learn more, sign up, or make a purchase.

 - Host a webinar.
 Use webinars to teach your target audience about your brand and answer questions upfront and honestly.
 This is a great forum to connect in real time with potential and existing customers and learn from their desired or current experiences.
 You may walk away with a great new way to reach even more people.